[Updated 21 Oct 2022]

 Most users only look at the DNA File Diagnostic Utility if they have problems uploading a kit, but it is interesting to see what it contains.
 This utility reveals the upload details, number of matches, and SNPs counted on each chromosome.
 Run it for your kit and see what it contains.

-Once you become familiar with the free GEDmatch utilities, consider donating the US$10 required to access the GEDmatch Tier 1 tools for a month.
-Once you donate, the Tier 1 section of your GEDmatch Dashboard will become useable (no longer greyed out), containing additional reports and utilities that you can take advantage of.
+Once you become familiar with the free GEDmatch utilities, consider paying the US$15 required to access the GEDmatch Tier 1 tools for a month, or save by subscribing for a year for US$100.
+Once you subscribe, the Tier 1 section of your GEDmatch Dashboard will become active (no longer greyed out), containing additional reports and utilities that you can take advantage of.

 I will look briefly at a few of the Tier 1 utilities below, but if you’ve made it this far down this long blog post, you will be capable of experimenting with them yourself.